Being Charlie

-Being Charlie is a 2015 American drama film directed by Rob Reiner and written by Matt Elisofon and Nick Reiner.
-The film stars Nick Robinson, Common, Cary Elwes, Devon Bostick, Morgan Saylor, Susan Misner and Ricardo Chavira.
+Being Charlie is a 2015 American drama film directed by Rob Reiner and written by his son, Nick Reiner, alongside Matt Elisofon.
+The film stars Nick Robinson, Common, Cary Elwes, Devon Bostick, Morgan Saylor, Susan Misner, and Ricardo Chavira.

+The film is based on Nick Reiner's experiences following his heroin addiction and homelessness.
 It was screened in the Special Presentations section of the 2015 Toronto International Film Festival on September 14, 2015.
-The film was released on May 6, 2016, by Paladin.
+The film was released on May 6, 2016, by Paladin in the United States to negative reviews from critics.

+The film gained renewed attention following Nick Reiner's alleged murder of his father and mother, Michele Reiner.

 Plot

-On his 18th birthday, troublesome addict Charlie, who has been in and out of rehab for years, walks out of a youth rehab facility in rural Utah.
-He does so without incident as he is legally an adult.
-As Charlie starts to walk toward the road, he turns back and throws a rock through a stained glass window of the facility's chapel.
+Charlie is a troubled addict who has been in and out of rehab for years.
+On his 18th birthday he walks out of a youth rehab facility in rural Utah, and throws a rock through a stained glass window of the facility's chapel.
 Hitchhiking, Charlie is picked up by a man and his sick mother.
-The man agrees to drop him at a bus station after dropping her off home.
-However, when he discovers Charlie has stolen his mother’s oxy cancer treatment, he throws him out of his truck.
+The man agrees to drop him at a bus station after taking her home.
+However, when he discovers Charlie has stolen his mother's oxy cancer painkillers, he throws him out of his truck.
 Charlie calls Adam, his best friend and dealer, to come pick him up.
 When he arrives home to Los Angeles, his parents stage an intervention.

-Charlie's father was a Hollywood star who’s running for governor of California.
-Now, given the choice between another try at rehab or going to jail in Utah for damaging the stained glass, Charlie is forced to go to adult rehab.
+Given the choice between another try at rehab or going to jail in Utah for damaging the stained glass, Charlie reluctantly chooses the adult rehab.
+In the program, Charlie meets Eva, who becomes an enabler of his drug problems.

-There, Charlie meets beautiful but afflicted Eva, another enabler.
-He also meets the typical group of wisecracking misfits, and the surprisingly down-to-earth ex-jailbird drug counsellor.

-A man at Charlie's most recent inpatient facility who seems the most eager of the group, one day is just gone.
-Hoping the doctor would give him painkillers, he punched a concrete wall and simply walked away when he didn't get the medication he wanted.

-The time at the inpatient facility moves by quickly—there's a routine—group meetings, yoga sessions, visits from and meetings with family members, tell your story to get a new chip every month.
-When Charlie moves to an outpatient house, the routine continues, albeit with some freedom.